 Face-to-face meetings with candidates also let us vet her preferences more rigorously.
 We discuss subjects like whether she entirely defers to the intended parents (IPs) concerning termination and her plans, and the type of relationship she intends to have with the intended parents during and after the surrogate journey.

-In addition to this, the in-house visit gives us another chance to ask some questions and talk about the steps down the line, which include the meeting and transfer to a CM (case manager), psychological and medical screening, contracts, and transfer of the embryos.
+In addition to this, the in-house visit gives us another chance to ask some questions and talk about the steps down the line, which include the meeting and transfer to a CM (case manager), psychological and medical screening of the would-be surrogate, contracts, and transfer of the embryos.
 We also take some pictures of the exterior of the house and the common living rooms.

-Following the in-house visit, we prepare a package for the intended parents to go through.
+Following the in-house visit, we prepare a package for the intended parents, who wish to find a surrogate match, to go through.
 Each package includes the in-house and reference reports, and the candidate’s profile.
 The intended parents can now decide whether or not to pick the candidate.
 If they decide the candidate is suitable, the intended parents write her a personal letter.
 The candidate has the opportunity to go through this letter and choose whether to go forward with the intended parents.

-At this juncture, Our team is set to go forward with an introductory meeting.
-This meeting will be held between the gestational surrogate, her partner, the intended parents, and the case manager.
+At this juncture, Our team is ready to go forward with an introductory meeting.
+This meeting takes place between the gestational surrogate, her partner, the intended parents, and the case manager.

-If you are interested in growing your family through surrogacy with the best surrogacy agency, visit www.physicianssurrogacy.com or call 858-951-1868 a free consultation.
+If you want to find the right surrogate and interested in growing your family through surrogacy with the best surrogacy agency, visit www.physicianssurrogacy.com or call (858) 345-3273 a free consultation.